Prenatal Vitamins and Folic Acid -

 - feeling especially grumpy or cranky

 For someone who is anemic, exercising can also leave you feeling like your heart is beating faster than normal (palpitations).
 You may also notice that you look pale for your skin tone.

 How will I know if I'm anemic?

 If you are diagnosed with anemia in pregnancy, your midwife will discuss iron supplements and food sources to boost your levels prior to having your baby.
-It is important that you have good iron stores during birth, as most women will experience normal levels of bleeding afterwards.
-If you experience more than the normal amount of bleeding, known as postpartum haemorrhage, your iron stores will be depleted and women complain of feeling extreme exhaustion until their levels return to normal.
-Some women even require a blood transfusion to make them feel better.
+It is important that you have good iron stores during birth, as most clients will experience normal levels of bleeding afterwards.
+If you experience more than the normal amount of bleeding, known as postpartum haemorrhage, your iron stores will be depleted and clients complain of feeling extreme exhaustion until their levels return to normal.
+Some clients even require a blood transfusion to make them feel better.
 So we prefer and plan to start your labour with a good amount of iron!!